aramos20/github-actions-course/14-artifacts/README.md

 - Artifacts are files or collections of files produced during a workflow run.
 - Common use cases include saving build and test outputs.
 - Artifacts can be uploaded during a workflow run and downloaded later.
+- When a workflow produces something other than a log entry, the product is called an artifact.

 ## Uploading Artifacts